-The Weiser Center for Emerging Democracies (WCED) at the University of Michigan invites scholars who have received their Ph.D. since 2018 to apply for the WCED Postdoctoral Fellowship.
+The Weiser Center for Emerging Democracies (WCED) at the University of Michigan invites scholars who have received their Ph.D. since 2021 to apply for a WCED Postdoctoral Fellowship.
 This two-year fellowship supports multidisciplinary research on the broad historical, political, economic, and societal conditions under which democracy and autocracy either emerge and endure or falter and fail.

-Up to two awards are available for the 2020-22 fellowship.
+Three positions are open for a 2023-25 fellowship.
 WCED Postdoctoral Fellows are expected to focus on their own research, participate in occasional WCED workshops and events, and present at least one public lecture during their two-year fellowship, while in full-time residence at the University of Michigan, Ann Arbor.
 A teaching opportunity may be possible during the second year of the fellowship, if desired.

-We welcome applicants from all disciplines, though the majority of past applicants and Fellows have come from political science, sociology, and history.
+We welcome applicants from all disciplines, though recent applicants and Fellows have primarily come from political science, sociology, history, and anthropology.
 Fellows must have successfully defended and filed their dissertation before beginning the fellowship.
-Eligibility is restricted to those who have received their Ph.D. after January 1, 2018.
+Eligibility is restricted to those who have received their Ph.D. after January 1, 2021.

 Candidates will be required to submit:

-- A two-page research plan that outlines the research project and how the fellow will spend his/her time during the fellowship period
+- A two-page research plan that outlines the research project and how the fellow will spend their time during the fellowship period

 - Curriculum Vitae